open/close all folders

 Voiced by: Jessie SchneidermanShe's been absent because her dad has been sick a lot.
 As such, she's completely out of the loop regarding what's been going on at Overland Park.

 - Ambiguously Bi: She did seem to be very interested when Jenna Darabond revealed she swings both ways.
-She later asks to make out with several people, including Jenna Darabond, some random camera guy, the manager of Pizza Street, and Bridget.
+She later asks to make out with several people, including Jenna Darabond, some random camera guy, Caitlin Cameron (a TV reporter), the manager of Pizza Street, and Bridget.

 - Brick Joke: In the first episode Trisha wondered if Jenna Darabond's dad was sick or died, then realized she was getting her confused with Jenna Dapananian.
 As it turns out, this Jenna's dad was the sick one.